 History of Medicinal Mushroom Research

-The research seems to grow exponentially with major medical and life sciences databases (such as Medline, PubMed; but also Google Scholar) now storing and indexing research data from more than 50,000 research papers and 400 clinical studies; and more than 15,000 patents.
+The research seems to have grown exponentially.
+Medical and life sciences databases (Medline, PubMed, Google Scholar, etc.) now store and index research data from more than 50,000 research papers and 400 clinical studies, and more than 15,000 patents.